Interpretable models for forecasting high-dimensional functional time series: Decomposition of high-dimensional functional time series

 It is recognized that HDFTS are influenced by common functions over the temporal dimension, leading to strong cross-sectional dependence.
 For example, age- and sex-specific mortality curves collected across different regions may be influenced by common patterns in each region.
 Hence, the functional factor model plays an important role in modeling HDFTS.
 In the statistical literature, \cite{HNT23} and \cite{TNH23} present a factor model with functional factor loadings and scalar-valued factors. \cite{GQW+26} propose a factor model with scalar-valued factor loadings and functional factors.
 By unifying both factor models, \cite{LLS+26} introduce a factor model with functional factor loadings and functional factors, which we adopt.

 For each gender $g$, we consider the following functional factor model:

-where $F^g_{tk}(v)$ represents time-varying factors, $B^g_{ik}(u,v)$ is a continuous two-dimensional linear operator, $k_{*}$ is the number of factors, and $\varepsilon^g_{it}(u)$ is the error term of the model.
+where $F^g_{tk}(v)$ represents time-varying factors, $B^g_{ik}(u,v)$ is a continuous two-dimensional linear operator representing the $k$\textsuperscript{th} factor loading for the $i$\textsuperscript{th} prefecture, gender $g$ at two ages $u$ and $v$, $k_{*}$ is the number of factors, $C_{k}^{*}$ represents a compact set which may be different from $C_i$, and $\varepsilon^g_{it}(u)$ is the error term of the model.
 By imposing a low-dimensional functional factor condition on the latent factor $F^g_{tk}(v)$, we obtain the series approximation